Maiatlasui/T2I-Eval4MH/README.md

 You may share and adapt the materials for non-commercial research with appropriate citation.

 **Please cite:**
-> He, Sui and Shenbin Qian.
-(2025). *Human-Centred Evaluation of Text-to-Image Generation Models for Self-expression of Mental Distress: A Dataset Based on GPT-4o*. *arXiv preprint*.
+> [Author Names] (2025). *Human-Centred Evaluation of Text-to-Image Generation Models for Self-expression of Mental Distress: A Dataset Based on GPT-4o*. *arXiv preprint*.

 ---